PickYourOwn.org

 Click here for a PDF print version

 If you like frozen niblets-type corn in the winter, just imagine how good it would taste if you had picked a couple of dozen ears yourself, or bought a couple dozen fresh ears from a farm stand and then quickly froze it at home!
 It is also one of the simplest ways to put up a vegetable for the winter.
 Here's how to do it, complete instructions in easy steps and completely illustrated.
 The corn will taste MUCH better than anything you've ever had from a store.
 These directions are for corn which you will cut off the cob.
 If you want directions for freezing corn ON the cob, click here.
-Personally, I think you'll get better results and use less freezer space with it OFF the cob.
+Personally, I think you will get better results and use less freezer space with it OFF the cob.

 Directions for Freezing Corn